oracle-livelabs/developer/multicloud-azuredevops-oracledb/configurevault/configurevault.md

 ## Introduction

 In this lab, we will set up Azure Vault and Azure Config access to it for microservices/applications.
+We will add the vault secrets and config that will be used by the microservice(s) in AKE to make connections to the Oracle Database in OCI.

 *Estimated Time:* 10 minutes

 ### Objectives

-* Create Azure Vault.
-Add secrets for password and wallet to the vault.
+* Create and Configure Azure Vault.
+* Add secrets for password and wallet to the vault.
 * Setup App Config access to the vault.
+* Obtain values for

 ### Prerequisites